 Not a lot of information is readily available about this vermouth, which appeared in select markets in the USA in recent years.
 It appears to be made by a Piedmont winery moderately well known for their Barolo and related wines.
 It also appears to be exceptionally good.

-Originated in Torino, Italy, 1863, but relocated shortly thereafter to nearby Pessione, Martini & Rossi was agile and adept at distribution and export from the start.
-The firm achieved success in the U.S. market early on, just as vermouth was catching on there in the later 19th Century, and they remain the market leader.
+Originated in Torino, Italy, 1863, but relocated shortly thereafter to nearby Pessione.
+Martini & Rossi (known as Martini Sola & Cia until 1879) was agile and adept at distribution and export from the start.
+The firm achieved success in the U.S. market early on (beginning 1868), just as vermouth was catching on there, and they remain the market leader.
 Martini & Rossi is one of the world's great liquor brands, recently promoted in most markets simply as “Martini”.
 Check label for current production; contents may vary significantly in different markets which is a cause for concern.

 *not imported to the USA